criteo/AFK/docs/docs/CMDB/FAQ.md

 Yes.

-* EOS: can set up different route-map at both peer and SAFI level
+* EOS: can set up different route-maps at both peer and SAFI level.
-* FRR: can only set up route-map at SAFI level
+* FRR: can only set up route-map at SAFI level.
-    * however, our Salt implementation uses a fallback mechanism:
+    * However, our Salt implementation uses a fallback mechanism:
-        * a route-map defined at the SAFI level has the highest priority
+        * A route-map defined at the SAFI level has the highest priority.
-        * if there is no route-map at the SAFI level, then it applies the route-map provided at the peer level (if it exists)
+        * If there is no route-map at the SAFI level, then it applies the route-map provided at the peer level (if it exists).
 * JunOS: does not permit having different route-map depending on the SAFI.
 A route-map is applied on all SAFI the neighbor is in.
 However, we have implemented a workaround at Salt level:
     * Salt duplicates the route-maps for all SAFI.
-    * it associates the right route-map to the neighbor depending on which SAFI it is in.
+    * It associates the right route-map to the neighbor depending on which SAFI it is in.

 !!! example "JunOS example"